arminc/terraform-ecs/README.md

 ### AWS specific

 You can not run ECS on-prem because it is an AWS service and not installable software.
 This makes it easier to setup and maintain than hosting your own Kubernetes or Mesos on-prem or in the cloud.
 Although it is a service it's not the same as [Google hosted Kubernetes](https://cloud.google.com/container-engine/).
 Why?
 Google really offers Kubernetes as a SAAS.
-Meaning, you don't manage any infrastructure while ECS actually requires slaves and therefore infrastructure.
+Meaning, you don't manage any infrastructure while ECS actually requires a cluster and therefore infrastructure.

 The difference between running your own Kubernetes or Mesos and ECS is the lack of maintenance of the master nodes on ECS.
 You are only responsible for allowing the EC2 nodes to connect to ECS and ECS does the rest.
-This makes the ECS slave nodes replaceable and allows for low maintenance by using the standard AWS ECS optimized OS and other building blocks like autoscale etc..
+This makes the instances in an ECS cluster replaceable and allows for low maintenance by using the standard AWS ECS optimized OS and other building blocks like autoscale etc..

 ### Advanced features